 - Preheat the oven to 350F.

-- Using either a loaf of homemade French bread (this is my easy recipe) OR a loaf of plain “French” bread or “Italian” bread from your local grocery store, slice the loaf horizontally so that you have two, long, oblong loaves.
-Place the loaves cut side up on the baking sheet and set aside.
+- Either make a loaf of homemade French bread (this is my easy recipe) OR buy a loaf of plain (unseasoned) “French” bread or “Italian” bread from your local grocery store.

-- Turn the oven to “broil” and place the bread under the broiler for 2-5 minutes, or until the cheese is bubbly and golden.
-Don’t leave the oven when the bread is under the broiler!
+- Turn the oven to broil and place the bread under the broiler for 2-5 minutes, or until the cheese is bubbly and golden.
+Keep a close eye on it so that it doesn’t burn!

 Notes